jython/devguide/help.rst

 .. _Python Mentors: http://pythonmentors.com

 ..
-FIXME: would Python Mentors count themselves a good place to go fro Jython?
+FIXME: would Python Mentors count themselves a good place to go for Jython?

 Mailing Lists
 -------------